dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/visual-studio-publish-profiles.md

 Sensitive information (like the publish password) is encrypted on a per user/machine level.
 It's stored in the *Properties/PublishProfiles/{PROFILE NAME}.pubxml.user* file.
 Because this file can store sensitive information, it shouldn't be checked into source control.

-For an overview of how to publish a web app on ASP.NET Core, see [Host and deploy](xref:host-and-deploy/index).
-The MSBuild tasks and targets necessary to publish an ASP.NET Core app are open-source at the [aspnet/websdk repository](https://github.com/aspnet/websdk).
+For an overview of how to publish an ASP.NET Core web app, see <xref:host-and-deploy/index>.
+The MSBuild tasks and targets necessary to publish an ASP.NET Core web app are open-source at the [aspnet/websdk repository](https://github.com/aspnet/websdk).

 The `dotnet publish` command can use folder, MSDeploy, and [Kudu](https://github.com/projectkudu/kudu/wiki) publish profiles.
 Because MSDeploy lacks cross-platform support, the following MSDeploy options are supported only on Windows.